cn-uofbasel/ccn-lite/doc/README-kernel.md

 [//]: # (Add link to document, more information on key options)

-The following describes options special to the kernel, for all other options, see the documentation of `ccn-lite-relay`.
+The following describes options special to the kernel.
+For all other options, see the output of `ccn-lite-relay -h`.

 * `k` - path to the public key used to verify messages sent from `ccn-lite-ctrl`
 * `p` - path to the private key